-The process for using a remote recording software:
+The process for using a remote recording service:

-- You and your guest use a laptop or computer to conference in to the remote recording software.
+- You and your guest use a laptop or computer to access the video call.

-- Both the host and guest use the headphones plugged into your laptops to hear each other using the remote recording software.
+- Both the host and guest use the headphones plugged into your laptops to hear each other using the video call.

-- Set up your microphone and recorder to record yourself while you are using the remote recording software to conference with your guest.
+- Set up your microphone and recorder to record yourself while you are using the remote recording service to video call your guest.

 - Conduct your interview using the remote recording software (and local recording setup for the host, if applicable).